 And he did.

-He helped them find an apartment, he co-signed their lease, um, and he ordered uh Muhammad Abdullah, another operative, to provide them with whatever s assistance they need him.
+And he ordered Mohmad Abdullah, another operative, to provide them with whatever assistance they need him.

-Well, it's not innuendo and rumor, but you know, why does this country because we now have a history of this?
+Well, it's not innuendo and rumor, but, you know, why does this country, because we now have a history of this.

 And all these countries give money to either presidential libraries or to the Clinton Foundation.